a-One-Fan/tortoise-tts-fast-oneapi/README.md

 Refer to the old readme below for more usage ([link](https://github.com/a-One-Fan/tortoise-tts-fast-oneapi#cli-usage))

 If you are using the webui, and get an exception mentioning a `dbm`/`db` of some sort, and maybe an `open`, keep re-running (wait slightly after exiting and before relaunching) and it should eventually work.

-You might get a warning: `Failed to load image Python extension`, ignore it.

 Currently, the voice fixer does not work, as it's another separate CUDA-dependent repository that will need its own porting as well.
 Enabling the voice fixer will cause an exception.